Birkbeck2/web-development/meaning-and-presentation-in-html.md

 `section` | “a generic section of a document or application” for use where `article` would not work `footer` | a footer for its parent element or the `body` in general

-Together, the use of these semantic elements provide screen readers and search engines a way to understand the form of the page.
+Together, the use of these semantic elements provides screen readers and search engines a way to understand the form of the page.

 ![Two sets of boxes showing how a page is laid out, one where everything is a div, and one where there is a header, a nav, two articles, and a footer](images/html4-div-html5.png)